Explore a Virtual 3D Tour of the Museum

 For unique gift ideas visit the Museum Gift Shop!

-We have wood crafts and beautiful cards by local artists like Lyndon Bradford, Vene Parnell, Sonoko, Alan Sirulnikov, Sheila Weaver, & Makiko Kitama, as well as a unique collection of books on local and natural history, First Nations legends, boating, and more.
+We have wooden crafts, glasswork, and beautiful cards by local artists like Lyndon Bradford, Miyuki Shinkai, Vene Parnell, Sonoko Smith, Alan Sirulnikov, Sheila Weaver, & Makiko Kitama, as well as a unique collection of books on local and natural history, First Nations legends, boating, and more.

 716 Winn Rd., Gibsons, BC.